gelmio/oblivious-svelte/oblivious/Oblivious.md

 ## Chapter Nine
 Winter is coming...
-I've done a half decent job of outrunning the winter so far, with only the occasional hyperthermia-inducing downpour, but I've run out of mainland Europe to escape south to.
+I've done a half decent job of outrunning the winter so far, with only the occasional hypothermia-inducing downpour, but I've run out of mainland Europe to escape south to.
 There's nowhere else left to hide.
 Except *Africa.*
 I was going to garage the bike and go skiing till the weather came good again...